-Ever since I got the Hermes Garden Party 30 in June last year (unboxing video here) many of you on Instagram and on my Youtube channel have been requesting a review, so after having the bag for almost nine months and getting a feel for it I can finally do an authentic review on my Garden Party 30!
+Ever since I got the Hermes Garden Party 30 in June last year (unboxing video here) many of you on Instagram and on my Youtube channel have been requesting a review, so after having the bag for almost nine months and getting a feel for it I can finally do an authentic review of my Garden Party 30!

-I have the Garden Party 30 (also known as the small or TPM – the bag measures 12″ x 8.5″ x 5″ ), in Negonda calfskin leather in the colour Gold (a neutral, classic camel tone) with palladium plated silver hardware and contrasting white stitching.
+I have the Garden Party 30 (also known as the small or TPM – the bag measures 12″ x 8.5″ x 5″ ), in Negonda calfskin leather in the colour Gold (a neutral, classic camel tone) with palladium-plated silver hardware and contrasting white stitching.

 The inside of the bag has a chevron lining, one large compartment and a flat zippered compartment.
 The bag opens and closes with a snap button.

-Unfortunately the bag does not have any feet on the bottom.
+Unfortunately, the bag does not have any feet on the bottom.

 About Negonda calfskin leather:

 Negonda calfskin leather is quite sturdy and structured, however, over time it is prone to sagging.
 To hinder sagging I always keep it stuffed with the air paper bags it came with and so far I have no sagging at all.

 In the main compartment, I can easily fit a Louis Vuitton PM agenda, Ray-Ban Wayfarers with the case, Chanel small O Case with cosmetics and a Louis Vuitton key cles.
 In the zippered compartment, I keep an iPhone 6S and a Chanel cardholder.
 I really don’t carry much, so if I wanted to I could also fit a small book and an umbrella.